Sunny days don’t come around often, but when they do, it’s the perfect excuse to explore Leeds’ suburban beer gardens.

 The Thornhill, 18 Town Gate, Calverley, Pudsey, Leeds, West Yorkshire, LS28 5NT.

 The Dragon Hotel

 A trip to Wortley might well be in order for The Dragon Hotel.
 A proper local pub only a few minutes away from the city centre, it’s got a nice, open beer garden that’s one of the biggest in the area.
-It’s the ideal space to soak up the rays with a few of their ales, lagers and wines, all soaked up with one of their famous burgers.
+It’s the ideal space to soak up the rays with a few of their ales, lagers and wines, all soaked up with one of their famous burgers or steaks.

 The Dragon Hotel, 150 Whitehall Road, Leeds, West Yorkshire, LS12 4TJ.

 The Stump Cross

 As proper pubs go, The Stump Cross in Morley should do the trick.
 It’s got a traditional feel but a recent makeover has brought it up to date a little.
 While it’s charming on the inside, it also has a sizeable outdoor area that’s great in the summer.
 It’s split into two, with a patio area looking out across a grassy seating space, providing the perfect spot for a pint in the sun – we’d recommend one of the local cask ales.

 The Stump Cross, Britannia Road, Morley, Leeds, West Yorkshire, LS27 0DD.

 Nope, Gazza hasn’t got himself into the House of Lords… yet.
 The Lord Gascoigne is a family friendly pub at the heart of Garforth with a focus on quality food and drink that looks after the whole family.
 Luckily, they also have a hefty beer garden too.
 It’s the perfect size for those warm summer days – there are tables to sit out and enjoy a bite or a drink as well as green space and a play area for any little ones you want to bring along.

 Lord Gascoigne, 6 Aberford Road, Garforth, Leeds, LS25 1PX.